ghadideepakj/ByteCoin/README.md

 # ByteCoin

-#Bicoin converter in respective currency you selected using Picker view
+#Bitcoin converter in respective currency you selected using Picker view
 #Uses API intergration from CoinApi.io